Dubai is definitely a cool place to visit. There is something satisfying about a giant urban oasis in the middle of the desert.

 So here are our travel tips for Dubai!

-- Even drugs in your bloodstream count as “possession” – A very literal interpretation, but still, the zero-tolerance applies.
+- Keep away from any drugs – Serious consequences with almost zero tolerance.
+Even drugs in your bloodstream count as “possession” – A very literal interpretation, but still, zero-tolerance applies.

 - Alcohol must be drunk in licensed venues – Hotels, restaurants, bars, etc… Anywhere else and you could face arrest.